Algorithms for group isomorphism via group extensions and cohomology: Introduction

-To tackle the latter problem, to ease the exposition let us assume $A=\Z_p^k$.
-Then we shall view any map $f:Q\times Q\to A$ as a $k\times |Q|^2$-size matrix over $\Z_p$, with $\alpha\in\aut(A)$ acting on the rows, $\aut(Q)$ inducing an action on the columns.
-The main difficulty at this point has to do with identifying which cohomology class $f$ is in, preferably in a way that is $\aut(A) \times \aut(Q)$-invariant.
-Viewing $f$ as a $\Z_p$-linear vector (of dimension $k\times |Q|^2$), by Proposition~\ref{prop:cob} we can compute a projection $\pi$ in this vector space such that $\pi(f)$ identifies the cohomology class of $f$---that is, $\pi(f) = \pi(f')$ if and only if $f$ and $f'$ are in the same cohomology class---and such that $\pi$ commutes with every $\alpha \in \aut(A)$.
+\paragraph{For general central-radical groups (Theorem~\hyperref[cor:quotient_list]{A} = Corollary~\ref{cor:quotient_list}).} For groups with central radicals, $A=Z(G_i)$, so the actions $\theta_i$ are trivial, and we only need to solve \cohiso.
+As before, since $n^{O(\log \log n)}$ time is allowed, we can use the algorithm of Babai \etal \cite{BCGQ} to enumerate all $\beta\in\aut(Q)$.
+Then for each such $\beta$, we need to search for some $\alpha\in\aut(A)$ such that $[f_1]=[f_2^{(\alpha, \beta)}]$.
+We solve this problem using linear algebra over abelian groups, as follows.
+To ease the exposition let us assume $A=\Z_p^k$.
+Then we shall view any map $f:Q\times Q\to A$ as a $k\times |Q|^2$-size matrix over $\Z_p$, with $\aut(A)$ acting on the rows, $\aut(Q)$ inducing an action on the columns.
+The main difficulty at this point has to do with identifying which cohomology class $f$ is in, in a way that is $\aut(A)$-invariant.
+Viewing $f$ as a $\Z_p$-linear vector (of dimension $k\times |Q|^2$), by Proposition~\ref{prop:cob} we can compute a projection $\pi$ in this vector space such that $\pi(f)$ identifies the cohomology class of $f$---that is, $\pi(f) = \pi(f')$ if and only if $f$ and $f'$ are in the same cohomology class---and such that $\pi$ commutes with every $\alpha \in \aut(A)$ (\ie, $\pi$ is $\aut(A)$-invariant).
 With fixed $\beta$, this allows us to compute $\pi(f_1)$ and $\pi(f_2^{(\id, \beta)})$, and then determine whether, as $k\times |Q|^2$-size matrices, their row spans are the same, which is a standard task in linear algebra.
-Finally, to move from $A = \Z_p^k$ to general abelian $A$, we must consider the automorphism group of an arbitrary abelian group in some detail, which we do in Section~\ref{app:elem}.
+For central-radical groups with elementary abelian radicals, this approach allows us to compute the coset of isomorphisms.
+We also give an alternative proof (\Sec{elem}) that allows us to decide isomorphism for general central-radical groups (where the radical need not be elementary abelian), but the alternative approach does not yield the coset of isomorphisms.